intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

    same way a working group of the IETF or research group of the IRTF would (see {{RFC2418}}).

 3. The RSWG shall then further discuss and develop the proposal.
+All participants, but especially RSAB members, should pay special attention to any aspects of the proposal that have the potential to significantly modify policies of long standing or historical characteristics of the Series as described under {properties}.
    Members of the RSAB are expected to participate as individuals in all discussions relating to RSWG proposals so that they are fully aware of proposals early in the policy definition process, and so